Aliko Dangote: Nigeria

 Dangote was a key supporter of his friend President Olusegun Obasanjo's re-election campaign in 2003.
 He contributed over N200 million to the campaign.
 In 2011, he was appointed by President Goodluck Jonathan as a member of his Economic Management Team.

 Dangote was named as an adviser to President Muhammadu Buhari's reelection campaign of the 2019 Nigerian presidential election.
 Femi Otedola was listed also, however, spokesmen for both didn't respond to calls and requests for comments.
 Dangote donated ₦150 million to help combat the Ebola outbreak in 2014.
 In 2020, he donated ₦200 million to support the fight against COVID-19 pandemic.

-The Dangote Refinery was initially anticipated to serve as a solution to Nigeria's high fuel prices.
-However, its emergence has instead introduced monopolistic challenges.
-Tensions have arisen between Dangote, NNPC Limited, and oil marketers due to conflicting commercial and strategic interests.

 Dangote's conglomerate maintains a dominant position in Nigeria's cement and sugar industries, where competitors often struggle to contend with his extensive resources and perceived government-backed advantages.
 The establishment of his oil refinery in Lagos has sparked concerns over potential monopolization of the fuel supply, with critics warning of increased prices and diminished market competition.
 These concerns have been amplified by reports of alleged government concessions, including tax exemptions, granted to the refinery.